 Users new to Zotero may find the prospect of importing all their data somewhat daunting.
-Zotero can import bibliographic data in a wide variety of formats, but what of PDFs?
-Many researchers find themselves managing a massive collection of PDFs, possibly with another program designed only for that purpose or through their own methods.
-Zotero makes it a breeze to import these PDFs, which takes much of the pain out of switching.
+Many researchers already have a large collection of PDFs that they've previously organized manually or using another program.
+Zotero makes it easy to import these PDFs and retrieve full bibliographic metadata (for searching, citing, indexing, and organizing), taking much of the pain out of switching.

 While this feature can greatly facilitate importing large existing libraries of PDFs, it is not the best way to add items to your library in general.
-The retrieved metadata, especially from Google Scholar, will be lower quality than if you import using the Zotero Connector plugin in your browser from publisher websites or most scholarly databases.
+Items can be imported faster by using the Zotero Connector plugin in your browser from publisher websites or most scholarly databases.
+This saves several steps versus downloading the PDF manually and adding it to Zotero.
+The item metadata will also often be higher quality.
 See Getting Stuff into your Library for the best ways to add items to your library.